-For several years, I’ve been working on an old house in a town not too far away.
-The building is believed to have been built as a one room blacksmith’s shop.
-Around the middle of the 19th Century it was doubled in width, and became a home.
-It’s not on any historic registers, not even the town site, but the post and beam construction of the front left section, joined together with trunnels, suggests that it may date back to the 18th Century.
+For several years, I’ve worked on an old house in North Reading.
+The house is not on any historic registers, not even the town site, but the post and beam construction of the front left section, joined together with tree nails (aka “trunnels”) suggests that it may date back to the 18th Century.

 At some point, a wing was added on to the rear, perhaps another old building that was moved to the site and tacked on, judging from the irregular floors.
 All sections of the house have post and beam construction and low ceilings, suggesting an early construction date.
 Generations of owners have added their own touches to this cozy and unique home, including a full-width shed dormer in the front, smaller gable dormers in the rear section, and a side porch.

 One of the first things we did to this house was install Andersen architectural windows, replacing a mix of old wooden sashes stuck in hand-made frames, a few old Andersen 200 series windows, and some vinyl replacements.
 Many of the rough openings in this old house had no headers or sills–the window openings were for the most part just openings cut through the wall.
 I added the missing framing before installing the windows.

 Andersen’s pre-manufactured exterior casings offer several appearance options, from the brick molding of the 50s to wider 4″ traditional casing shown here.
 Assembled and applied in the factory, the casings are easily removed for installation, held in place by a hooked extension on the wide nailing fins.